taalimflow-tech/app.TaalimFlow/replit.md

   - Admins and teachers no longer see "non-validated account" messages or verification badges
   - This aligns with the system design where only students and children need document verification
   - Profile pages now conditionally show verification status based on user role
+- **January 2025**: Updated AdminVerification UI to be static and clean
+  - Removed all gradients, animations, and fancy effects from the AdminVerification page
+  - Replaced glassmorphism and backdrop blur effects with simple borders and backgrounds
+  - Simplified tab design with clean, static styling
+  - Removed all hover animations, scaling effects, and transition animations
+  - Updated modal dialogs to use clean, minimal styling without gradients or shadows
+  - Changed to simple gray/white color scheme with subtle green accents for verified items
+  - Removed all emoji decorations and visual flourishes for a professional appearance